-This mural was part of the Giants of Edmonton; a partnership between Capital City Clean Up, Ched Radio, and the public where radio listeners recommend and vote on-line for outstanding Edmonton people, places, or things as subjects for the murals.
+This mural was part of the Giants of Edmonton; a partnership between Capital City Clean Up, Ched Radio, and the public where radio listeners recommend and vote for outstanding Edmonton people, places, or things as subjects for the murals.
 The Famous 5: Henrietta Muir Edwards, Louise McKinney, Emily Murphy, Nellie Mclung, and Irene Parlby were chosen by the public for their fight to have women legally considered as “persons” in 1929.

 When I first started researching the famous five I could not believe that women were not considered persons in this country until 1929, less than a hundred years ago.
 While these women were far from perfect as individuals, and two of them had despicable racial views, when they united together they permanently improved the rights of all women in this country.